"

 1. Create a bold References heading, aligned with the left margin.
 If you are using headings, make this heading consistent with other first level headings in your document.

-2. The references should be presented in chronological order, following the order they are introduced in the body text.
+2. Present the references in chronological order, following the order in which they appear in the body text.
 Each source has its own unique reference number and thus should only appear once in the References list.
 Source [1] is always referred to as source [1].

-3. The numbers in the square brackets should be flush with the left margin, and should form a column of their own, with the text of the references indented so the numbers are easy for the reader to see (use the “hanging indent” function to format this, or use a 2 column table with invisible grid lines).
+3. Place the numbers in the square brackets flush with the left margin, so that they form a column of their own, with the text of the references indented so the actual numbers are easy for the reader to see (use the “hanging indent” function to format this, or use a 2 column table with invisible grid lines).

-4. Provide the names of all authors (up to six), but only use the first initial.
-Don’t invert the order (write S. Last, not Last, S.).
+4. Provide the names of all authors (up to six), but only use the initials of first names.
+Don’t invert the order (write S. Last, not Last, S. — inversion is only used when you need to alphabetize the names).
 Separate authors’ names with commas and include the word “and” before the final author.

 6. Use Title Case for the titles of books, journals, magazines and newspapers.
 These titles should be italicized. (think of these as the container titles).